 One thing to point out here is that this stick was designed for large hands and there is no adjustment possible, which is a pity.
 I solved this by using some of the thin foam to create a cushion that works quite well.
 It does come with a plate that extends the hand rest that is designed is to improve control of the stick.
 I would advise people to use this as it smoothes out the sensitivity of the joystick a lot.

 For me this was what this HOTAS was all about.
 My enthusiasm was dampened however by the news that Flaming Cliffs 2 doesn’t recognize the split throttle, which is an oversight on the developer’s part since it works in the original Flaming Cliffs.
-However, Eagle Dynamics has said it is waiting for Saitek to provide it with an X65F so that the issue can be addressed.
+However, the developer has said it is waiting for Saitek to provide it with an X65F so that the issue can be addressed.

 The first thing to say is that the throttle with the panels attached, has a much larger footprint than the X52 Pro.
 In fact, so much so, that I’m considering removing it and placing it elsewhere in my pit.
 The throttle bristles with five hats, a mini-stick, three rotaries, one button and a four-position mode switch.
 The mode switch sits where the slider would be on the X52 Pro.
 The sheer number of options here is astounding.
 The rotary under the left pinkie functions as a zoom by default in FC2.0, which is great.